China's economy grows still-weak 4.8% in January-March

 China’s economic growth edged up to a still-weak 4.8% over a year earlier in the first three months of 2022 as a wave of coronavirus outbreaks led to shutdowns of major industrial cities

-BEIJING -- China’s economic growth edged up to a still-weak 4.8% over a year earlier in the first three months of 2022 as a wave of coronavirus outbreaks led to shutdowns of industrial cities.
+BEIJING -- China’s economic growth edged up to a still-weak 4.8% over a year earlier in the first three months of 2022 as industrial cities shut down to fight coronavirus outbreaks, threatening to disrupt global trade and manufacturing.

 The disruption "will weigh on activity in April and into May, if not longer," Tommy Wu of Oxford Economics said in a report.
 That is "likely to have a significant impact on global supply chains.”